scraggo/comparing-javascript-test-runners/README.md

 \* node's built-in `assert` is commonly used with Mocha for assertions.
 While it's not built into Mocha, it can be easily imported: `const assert = require('assert')`.

-mocha-parallel-tests - 4th place
+For mocha-parallel-tests, run tests as you would with Mocha.
+There is a caveat:

 > Most of mocha CLI options are supported.
 If you're missing some of the options support you're welcome to submit a PR: all options are applied in a same simple way.

-- Run tests as you would with Mocha.
-See above
-- Not all of Mocha's options are available

 #### Writing the tests